UCL-EO/geog0111/docs/017_Functions_answers.md

     Help on function list2dict in module __main__:

     list2dict(keys, values)
-        Purpose:
         generate a dictionary from lists of keys and values

         Note:
           the length of the lists must be the same